geopython/diving-into-pygeoapi/workshop/exercises/README.md

 docker-compose up -d
 ```

-This will start a Docker container with pygeoapi (reachable from the browser at [this address](http://localhost:5000/)).
+This will start a Docker container with pygeoapi (reachable from the browser at <http://localhost:5000/>).

 To stop, use the command: